whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 Lustre file system usage, performance metrics, events, and errors at the Lustre level.
 Please contact Intel® for more information.

-Manager for Lustre\* software is a part of the Intel® EE for Lustre\* software product.
+Manager for Lustre\* software is a part of the Manager for Lustre\* software product.

 What is Management Mode?